 The Vision Plan Appendices and Maps:

 The plan seeks to raise the profile of the Greensand Ridge Walk.
 It will improve links to communities and neighbouring facilities and visitor attractions.

 - to provide a high quality, nationally promoted regional trail that demonstrates the uniqueness of the Central Bedfordshire landscape

 - to enhance and preserve the walk for future enjoyment

 - ensure the walk offers links between towns and countryside, which help promote rural enterprise, local and national tourism

 - promote walking for fitness and health and provides an appropriate balance of experiences for different users

-Green Wheels is a long-term vision for linking green spaces and routes around a town or area.
+Green wheels are a long-term vision for linking green spaces and routes around a town or area.
 They create a 'rim' of green spaces supported by 'spokes' of paths and corridors providing access from settlement centres.